-Cost of operations as a percentage of revenues increased 0.7 percentage points to 60.1% for the year ended December 31, 2022, from 59.4% for the year ended December 31, 2021.
-The increase as a percentage of revenues consisted of a 0.7 percentage point increase from higher fuel expense, a 0.6 percentage point increase from higher third-party trucking and transportation expenses, a 0.5 percentage point increase from acquisitions closed during, or subsequent to, the year ended December 31, 2021 having operating margins lower than our company average, and a 0.1 percentage point increase in compensation to non-management personnel for financial assistance associated with the impact of the COVID-19 pandemic, partially offset by a combined 1.2 percentage point decrease from disposal, taxes on revenues, labor and employee benefits due to price-driven revenue increases.
+Cost of operations as a percentage of revenues decreased 1.0 percentage points to 59.1% for the year ended December 31, 2023, from 60.1% for the year ended December 31, 2022.
+The decrease as a percentage of revenues was primarily driven by the impact of price-led revenue growth, a 0.6 percentage point decrease in third-party trucking and transportation expenses, a 0.5 percentage point decrease in disposal costs and a 0.4 percentage point decrease in fuel costs due to lower diesel and natural gas prices, partially offset by a 0.5 percentage point increase in risk management expenses.

-SG&A. SG&A expenses increased \$84.2 million, or 13.7%, to \$696.5 million for the year ended December 31, 2022, from \$612.3 million for the year ended December 31, 2021.
-The increase was comprised of an increase of \$45.8 million, assuming foreign currency parity, at our existing operations and \$42.3 million from acquisitions closed during, or subsequent to, the year ended December 31, 2021, partially offset by a decrease of \$2.8 million resulting from a lower average foreign currency exchange rate in effect during the current period and a decrease of \$1.1 million from operations divested subsequent to the year ended December 31, 2021.
+SG&A. SG&A expenses increased \$102.6 million, or 14.7%, to \$799.1 million for the year ended December 31, 2023, from \$696.5 million for the year ended December 31, 2022.
+The increase was comprised of an increase of \$76.6 million, assuming foreign currency parity, at our existing operations and \$28.9 million from acquisitions closed during, or subsequent to, the year ended December 31, 2022, partially offset by a decrease of \$2.9 million resulting from a lower average foreign currency exchange rate in effect during the current period.